The IN SEASON Lifestyle

 Do religious celebrations always have to be either/or?

-I long ago came to the conclusion that true religious actions have to come straight from the heart; and can’t become similar to being a member to a certain type of “religious country-club.”
+I long ago came to the conclusion that true religious actions have to come straight from the heart.
+They should never become similar to becoming a member to a certain type of “religious country-club.”

 Isn’t this the same God teaching the Catholics and Protestants who also teaches the Jews?
-I believe the Catholic churches and the Protestant churches both have their original history from the disciples of Christ who actually came out of a Hebraic/Jewish culture.
+I believe the Catholic churches and the Protestant churches both have their original history from the disciples of Christ.
+He actually came out of a Hebraic/Jewish culture.

 Can I not, as a godly Protestant, agree with some Catholic and Jewish customs and observances?